demidenm/hcpya_preprocess/scripts/taskevents/info_gambling/README.md

 ## Basic Trial Structure

-The task includes Reward, Punishment and Neutral Trials.
-The tasks starts presentation of a "?".
-During this window, the participant decides whether the number if above or below "5".
-If they response quickly, there is a filler window, otherwise it proceeds to the feedback.
-During feedback, there participant whether they won (green up arrow), low (red down arrow) or nothing was at stake.
-Before the next trial, there is a 1sec fixation.
-For each gamble block, there are consecutive trial, between which there is a fiften second fixation block.
+The task consists of Reward, Punishment, and Neutral trials.
+Each trial begins with a "?" prompt, during which participants must decide if a number is above or below 5.
+However, the task is rigged, meaning their decision does not impact the outcome.

+*Responses*.
+If the participant presses above or below, they receive the trial’s assigned reward type (gain, loss, or neutral).
+- If they press an incorrect button (e.g., "4"), they receive no reward.
+- If they fail to respond, they receive a "Too slow" message.

+*Timing & Fixation*.
+- If they respond quickly, a filler fixation appears.
+- If they respond slower than 1500ms, the task moves directly to the feedback phase.

+*Feedback Phase*.
+The participant sees whether they:
+- Won → Green up arrow
+- Lost → Red down arrow
+- Neutral outcome → Double grey arrow

+*Between Trials*.
+A 1-second fixation occurs before the next trial.

+Every gamble block consists of multiple consecutive trials, separated by a 15-second fixation block.

 See diagram below.